abshreve/grunt-haml-twig/README.md

-# grunt-haml-php
+# grunt-haml-twig

-> Process HAML templates using MtHaml, a PHP port of Haml.
+> Process HAML templates using MtHaml, a Twig port of Haml.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`